 Separated from the African continent and the Indian plate about 165 and 88 million years 28 ago respectively (Ali & Aitchison, 2008), the flora and fauna of Madagascar followed its 29 own evolutionary path.
 Isolation combined with a high number of micro-habitats (Pearson 30 & Raxworthy, 2009) has led to Madagascar's exceptional biodiversity both in term of num-31 ber of species and endemism in many taxonomic groups (Crottini et al., 2012; Goodman 32 & Benstead, 2005).
 Most of the biodiversity in Madagascar is concentrated in the tropical 33 forests of the island which can be divided into four types: the moist forest in the East, the 34 dry forest in the West, the spiny forest in the South and the mangroves on the West coast 35 (Vieilledent et al., 2016).
 This unparalleled biodiversity is severely threatened by defor-36 estation (Harper et al., 2007; Vieilledent et al., 2013) associated with human activities such 37 as slash-and-burn agriculture and pasture (Scales, 2011).
-Tropical forests in Madagascar 38 also store a large amount of carbon (Vieilledent et al., 2016) and high rates of deforestation 39 in Madagascar are responsible for large CO_2 emissions in the atmosphere (Achard et al., 40 2014).
-Deforestation threatens species survival by directly reducing their available habitat 41 (Brooks et al., 2002; Tidd et al., 2001).
-Forest fragmentation can also lead to species ex-42 tinction by isolating populations from each other and creating forest patches too small to 43 maintain viable populations (Saunders et al., 1991).
-Fragmentation also increases forest 44 edge where ecological conditions (such as air temperature, light intensity and air moisture) 45 can be dramatically modified, with consequences on the abundance and distribution of 46 species (Murcia, 1995).
-Forest fragmentation can also have substantial effects on forest 47 carbon storage capacity, as carbon stocks are much lower at the forest edge than under a 48 closed canopy (Brinck et al., 2017).
-Moreover, forest carbon stocks vary spatially due to 49 climate or soil factors (Saatchi et al., 2011; Vieilledent et al., 2016).
-As a consequence, 50 accurate and spatially explicit maps of forest cover and forest cover change are necessary 51 to monitor biodiversity loss and carbon emissions from deforestation and forest fragmentation, assess the efficiency of present conservation strategies (Eklund et al., 2016), and implement new strategies for the future (Vieilledent et al., 2016, 2013).
-Simple time-series of forest cover estimates, such as those provided by the FAO Forest Resource Assessment report (Keenan et al., 2015) are not sufficient.
+Tropical forests in Madagascar 38 also store a large amount of carbon (136 MgC.ha-1 in the moist forest, Vieilledent et al., 39 2016) and high rates of deforestation in Madagascar (1.4-4.7 %/yr, Achard et al., 2002) 40 are responsible for large CO_2 emissions in the atmosphere.
+Deforestation threatens species 41 survival by directly reducing their available habitat (Brooks et al., 2002; Tidd et al., 2001).
+42 Forest fragmentation can also lead to species extinction by isolating populations from each 43 other and creating forest patches too small to maintain viable populations (Saunders et al., 44 1991).
+Fragmentation also increases forest edge where ecological conditions (such as air 45 temperature, light intensity and air moisture) can be dramatically modified, with conse-46 quences on the abundance and distribution of species (Broadbent et al., 2008; Gibson et al., 47 2013; Murcia, 1995).
+Forest fragmentation can also have substantial effects on forest car-48 bon storage capacity, as carbon stocks are about 50% lower at the forest edge than under 49 a closed canopy (Brinck et al., 2017).
+Moreover, forest carbon stocks vary spatially due 50 to climate or soil factors (Saatchi et al., 2011; Vieilledent et al., 2016).
+As a consequence, 51

+52 accurate and spatially explicit maps of forest cover and forest cover change are necessary 53 to monitor biodiversity loss and carbon emissions from deforestation and forest fragmen-54 tation, assess the efficiency of present conservation strategies (Eklund et al., 2016), and 55 implement new strategies for the future (Vieilledent et al., 2016, 2013).
+Simple time-series 56 of forest cover estimates, such as those provided by the FAO Forest Resource Assessment 57 report (Keenan et al., 2015) are not sufficient.